edinburghlivinglab/dds/pages/prep.md

 ### What is a Hack?

-A hack (or hackathon) originally referred to a team of programmers, designers, and other technology experts engaging in a short period of intensive development (e.g., "build an app/game in a weekend!").
+A hack event (or hackathon) sometimes refers to a team of programmers, designers, and other technology experts engaging in a short period of intensive development (e.g., "build a phone app in a weekend!").
 Now the term is often used more broadly, to refer to any period of focused, intensive collaboration between experts and stakeholders.
 Hacks may be about solving a particular problem (e.g. making dementia-friendly bathrooms), or more generally exploring a topic (e.g., what can you make with available open data sets?).
-For example, the recent [Walk Hack](http://www.sustrans.org.uk/news/edinburgh-launches-walk-hack) (October 2015) brought together researchers, designers, technologists, Edinburgh Council representatives, local organisations and interested residents in order to work together on ideas for promoting walking in the Edinburgh city centre.
+For example, the recent [Walk Hack](http://www.sustrans.org.uk/news/edinburgh-launches-walk-hack) (October 2015) brought together researchers, designers, technologists, City of Edinburgh Council representatives, local organisations and interested residents in order to work together on ideas for promoting walking in the Edinburgh city centre.
 How could it be made safer, more interesting, more appealing, "better"?